zackjwilk/spotify-tools/README.md

 Edit the `.env` file and replace your_client_id and your_client_secret with your own Spotify application Client ID and Client Secret.
 Then, edit the sequence_basis and sequence_mode variables in `playlist_sequencer.py` to your liking.

 Run `playlist_sequencer.py`, provide authorization with your Spotify credentials, and enter your Spotify username and the name of your desired playlist!

+---
+### Subplaylist Maker
+---
+Spotify Subplaylist Maker is a Python script that takes a playlist link or user's liked songs and creates a filtered clone based on audio feature factors decided by the user (e.g. keeping songs that have high energy, high danceability, moderate loudness, and are in C major).

+#### Usage
+Edit the `.env` file and replace your_client_id and your_client_secret with your own Spotify application Client ID and Client Secret.
+Then, edit the factors dictionary in `subplaylist_maker.py` to your liking.

+Run `subplaylist_maker.py`, provide authorization with your Spotify credentials, and enter your Spotify username and specify liked songs or the link to your desired playlist!